madlambda/Acorn/docs/hierarchical-fs.md

 When structured, it’s not wrong to say that the file idea starts to confuse with a filesystem or a database and this similarity will be more evident in the subsequent sections.

+Each type can also has a default value.
+Below is the description of a possible implementation of default values for each type:

+- string is empty, ie occupy no space.
+- integers are zeroed (int, uint, int8, int16, int32, int64, uint8, uint16, ...)
+- unbounded arrays are empty, ie occupy no space ([]byte, []int, ...)
+- bounded arrays stores the default value of its members ([4]byte, [2]int32, ...)
+- bool is false
+- datetime is current time.
+- struct stores the default values of its members.

+Which means users can benefit of default value to simplify their programs.
+Eg.:

+- To mark the start time of the program it could just create a file of type "datetime".
+- User can pre-allocate the file content.
+A type of "[256]uint64" will store 256 64-bit integers.

 Then, if a file has the following type signature: